bitwarden/contributing-docs/docs/architecture/adr/0022-server-authorization.md

 To use resource-based authorization in ASP.NET Core:

-- define a set of operations that are permitted on a resource, e.g. create, read, update, delete
+- you define a set of operations that are permitted on a resource, e.g. create, read, update, delete
-- define one or more `AuthorizationHandler` classes for the resource.
+- you define one or more `AuthorizationHandler` classes for the resource.
 The handler contains the logic to decide whether a user is authorized to perform the specified operation(s) on the resource
 - multiple handlers can be defined for different sources of permissions.
 For example, you may be authorized to delete a vault item because it is in your individual vault, or because you have access to it via an organization.
 This logic can be defined in separate handlers to keep each handler simple and single-purpose; all handlers will be called before a final result is returned
-- our experience to date strongly shows that resources (and therefore handlers) should be defined at a fairly granular level.
-Relationships (e.g. `CollectionUser`) should be considered their own resource and defined and checked separately
+- our experience to date strongly shows that resources (and therefore handlers) should be defined at a fairly granular level, probably reflecting database entities.
+Relationships (e.g.
+  `CollectionUser`) should be considered their own resource and defined and checked separately

 To perform an authorization check: